galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 To instal the tools, we need a list of tools.
 This is typically something you will compose yourself or extract from an existing server.
-There's a nice utility script that can help with that available here: https://ephemeris.readthedocs.io/en/latest/commands/get-tool-list.html
+There's a nice utility script within the Ephemeris library that can help with that: https://ephemeris.readthedocs.io/en/latest/commands/get-tool-list.html

 The format of this file is as follows: